SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

 ## :rocket: Exercise 2: Install Node.js

 Node.js maintains two different releases at all times: LTS & Current version.
 SPFx is only supported on **LTS (Long Term Support) versions**.
 The specific version to use [depends on the version of SPFx you're using](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/compatibility#spfx-development-environment-compatibility).
-We are targeting **SPFx 17.1** which uses **LTS Node.js v16**
+We are targeting **SPFx 1.18.2** which uses **LTS Node.js v16** and **LTS Node.js v18**

 > :bulb: Admin privileges are required to install Node.js directly using the .msi.
 You can get around this by using [Node Version Switcher (NVS)](https://github.com/jasongin/nvs).
 Once installed, you can open a command prompt and enter `nvs` and it will ask you to choose a version of Node.js and will get it setup to be used locally.